akospaska/Portfolio-Webshop/README.md

-## This MVP Project represents what I could learn in 2021.

-### I have started learning Web development in 2021.01.01.

-### First, I have started with the Basics.
-HTML, CSS, Javascript.
-Than i was curious about the Backend Technologies.
-For example: NodeJS,Kotlin (Ktor).

-### The project's purpose is to show what the creator can make on his own after one year of disciplined work.

 # About the project

 ### Backend & Admin user Focused **Webshop** with GLS General Logistic System **Parcel label printing** and Stripe integration.